naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize revenue from ads, affiliate links, digital sales, and donations directly in your WordPress dashboard.
+Track and analyze your WordPress site's revenue streams from ads, affiliate links, digital products, and memberships.

 ## Features
-- Add revenue entries for any source (ads, affiliate, sales, donations)
+- Add and view revenue entries
-- View revenue data in a chart and table
+- Simple revenue overview
+- Basic chart placeholder (integrate with Chart.js for advanced visuals)
-- Easy-to-use interface
+- Easy-to-use admin interface

 ## Installation
-1. Upload the plugin folder to `/wp-content/plugins/`
+1. Upload the plugin file to your WordPress plugins directory.
-2. Activate the plugin from the WordPress admin panel
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Revenue Tracker in the admin menu
+3. Access the Revenue Tracker from the admin sidebar.

 ## Setup
 - No additional setup required.
-Start adding revenue entries right away.
+Start adding revenue data immediately.

 ## Usage
+- Go to Revenue Tracker in your admin panel.
-- Enter the source, amount, and date for each revenue entry
+- Add revenue entries with source, amount, and date.
-- Click 'Add Revenue' to save
-- View your revenue chart and table for insights
+- View your revenue overview and chart.

-## Requirements
+## Notes
-- WordPress 5.0+
-- JavaScript enabled in browser
+- For advanced analytics and integrations, consider upgrading to the premium version.